giabaio/SWSamp/README.md

 	dependencies=TRUE
 )
 ```
 Note that you need to specify a vector of repositories - the first one hosts `SWSamp`, while the second one should be an official [CRAN mirror](https://cran.r-project.org/index.html).
-You can select whichever one you like, but a CRAN mirror must be provided, so that `install.packages()` can also install the "dependencies" (e.g. other packages that are required for `survHE` to work).
+You can select whichever one you like, but a CRAN mirror must be provided, so that `install.packages()` can also install the "dependencies" (e.g. other packages that are required for `SWSamp` to work).
 The third one is used to install the package [`INLA`](http://www.r-inla.org/), which can be used to perform simulation-based sample size calculations using a Bayesian approach.
 This process can be quite lengthy, if you miss many of the relevant packages.

 To install from source (e.g. on a Linux machine), run
 ```R